-To say we are all operating under a higher degree of stress than we did pre pandemic is a fair statement.
-We’re still trying to adapt to a new normal amidst constant changes in our world.
+We can all agree that life is full of challenges.
 So how can we build resiliency in our kiddos to help them thrive everyday?
 In our clinic we use sensory rich activities to help our clients overcome challenges that arise when building new skills.
-Perhaps you could apply these same strategies into your child’s everyday life to help them thrive?
-Let’s talk about it –
+These same activities can just as easily be incorporated into your daily routines to support your family.

 Now that we know what makes an activity sensory rich, let’s talk about what makes them so powerful (& why the heck you should prioritize incorporating them into your routines).